infoShare/spring-kafka-perf/README.md

 ## What to expect in the logs

-At startup, `KafkaPerfStartupRunner` chooses the mode from `kafka.perf.mode` (or the legacy `kafka.perf.sync` override when present), runs the benchmark once, and logs a line similar to:
+At startup, `KafkaPerfStartupRunner` chooses the mode from `kafka.perf.mode`, runs the benchmark once, and logs a line similar to:

 - `Kafka perf run completed for mode direct: PerfRunResult(...)`